 Dr Jo Black, NHS England’s Associate National Clinical Director for Perinatal Mental Health, describes the difference the opening of a new Mother and Baby Unit in Devon has made to service users in the South West.

-Jo experienced perinatal mental ill health following the birth of her daughter Summer.
+Jo (pictured above) experienced perinatal mental ill health following the birth of her daughter Summer.
 She was admitted to Florence House Mother and Baby Unit in Bournemouth, far from home and her family.
-After her recovery, she worked with this Devon Trust’s perinatal team to bid for a new MBU and identify what support new mums with mental health issues need.
+After her recovery, she worked with our Perinatal Team to bid for a new MBU and identify what support new mums with mental health issues need.

 Follow the team on twitter @DPT_Perinatal.